 Improved Employee Productivity

 Cluttered manufacturing usually slows down production and leads to preventable mistakes, sometimes even accidents.
 It is often a waste of time to look for a needed tool when there's no particular place to locate them.
 Imagine if it happens once a day, consuming at least five minutes to look for the tool, over a month.
-Well, that time adds up and may result in additional operation costs.
+Well, that time adds up and may result in additional operating costs.
 Using Tool Shadow Board can help workers track the whereabouts of particular tools and devices.
 This way, employees can save time and can work more productively.

 Easy Traceability and Cost-Efficient